April 14, 2010

 - Effective Change in Government Animal Control

 One of the highlights of the international program at Expo is the presentation of several special awards.
 The Animal Advocates award creates partnerships between HSI and international organizations that endorse, promote, and strive to adhere to certain basic policies of animal welfare.
-The other award, the HSI Award for Extraordinary Commitment and Achievement, recognizes individual animal protectionists (particularly those in developing countries) whose sensitivity and compassion have led them to exceptional levels of bravery and self-sacrifice as they strive to mitigate and prevent the suffering of animals from neglect, cruelty and exploitation.
+The HSI Award for Extraordinary Commitment and Achievement recognizes individual animal protectionists (particularly those in developing countries) whose sensitivity and compassion have led them to exceptional levels of bravery and self-sacrifice as they strive to mitigate and prevent the suffering of animals from neglect, cruelty and exploitation.

 HSI has brought people from different regions of the developing world to participate in Animal Care Expo by offering scholarship assistance to those who might not otherwise have the means of attending.
 An application process is in place to determine who would be most eligible for assistance.
 If you are interested in applying for scholarship assistance and would like to complete an application, please contact Donna Pease, Animal Care Expo International Coordinator, at firstname.lastname@example.org.